National conference to focus on work begun at RIT

 Other sponsors for the conference include Johns Hopkins University, manufacturers of open-source 3D printers Ultimaker, the prosthetics firm Dankmeyer Inc., the Mercatus Center of George Mason University and the University of Wisconsin-Milwaukee.

 The event is open to the public.
 Registration is free for children, parents and recipients, and available at a discounted rate for professionals.
-To register, go to enabling3dpp2014.sched.org/.
+To register, go to the Sched website.